amelas-dev/sandbox/document-merge/README.md

 These steps make it easy to get a reproducible environment on macOS (zsh).

 - Recommended Node version: 18.x (the repo's tooling works with Node 18+).
 A `.nvmrc` file is provided.
-- The project supports both npm and Bun.
-Tests in this repo use `bun test` by default; the helper script below will use Bun when available and fall back to npm otherwise.
+- The project supports both npm and Bun for dependency installation.
+Tests run through Vitest using the npm scripts defined in `package.json`.

 1. Install Node (recommended via nvm) and switch to the project's Node version: